 An omphalocele is a birth defect where your baby's intestine or other abdominal organs (such as the spleen and liver) protrude out of the abdomen and into the base of the umbilical cord.
-Whatever is outside of the abdomen is covered with a thin membrane (which is one of the ways this conditions is different from gastroschisis, a similar defect).
+Whatever is outside of the abdomen is covered with a thin membrane (which is one of the ways this condition is different from gastroschisis, a similar defect).

 Omphalocele occurs very early in pregnancy when the abdominal cavity fails to form normally.
-When the umbilical ring fails to close around the umbilical cord it results in a small defect that usually contains only intestine.
+When the umbilical ring fails to close around the umbilical cord it results in a small defect that usually contains only the intestine.
 Small omphaloceles are more likely to be associated with chromosomal defects or syndromes.

 Older mothers have a higher risk of having babies born with an omphalocele.
 It's a rare defect that occurs in one in about every 4,000 to 7,000 births.
 Many babies with an omphalocele have other birth defects as well.